 How to care for a mattress topper

 Ultimately, a mattress topper’s main function is to provide you, the sleeper, with a better night’s rest—something that can be elusive for many of us.
-“Pain and discomfort can interfere with sleep, and a lack of sleep can worsen pain and discomfort,” says Terry Cralle, RN, certified clinical sleep educator, and Saatva sleep consultant.
+“Pain and discomfort can interfere with sleep, and a lack of sleep can worsen pain and discomfort,” says Terry Cralle, RN, certified clinical sleep educator.
 “Bottom line: Toppers can save your sleep.”

 Looking for a new bed?
 Here’s what you need to know about innerspring mattresses.